yrsegal/rejuvenation-modpack/README.md

   Adds an Aevian Larvesta egg to the Rose Theatre post Badge 13.
 - AshGreninja.rb (depends on 0000.textures.rb)
   Adds Battle Bond and Ash-Greninja.
-  - AshGreninjaFight.rb (depends on AshGreninja.rb)
+  - AshGreninjaFight.rb (depends on AshGreninja.rb, 0000.injection.rb)
     Adds an Ash boss fight in Neo Gearen which rewards you with Battle Bond Greninja.
 - BoostPickupOdds.rb
   Makes Pickup more likely (33%) to trigger after battle.